lethain/staff-eng/src/markdown/guides/operating-at-staff.md

 Many engineers become focused on the Staff-plus career path because the engineering manager path has too many meetings or requires too much collaboration with other coworkers… and woah are you going to be surprised if you begin a Staff-plus with that mindset.
 Although Staff Engineer roles are generally positioned as the sequential step beyond Senior Engineer, it’s genuinely a different role and you’ll increasingly spend your time doing sorts of work that you previously did infrequently or not-at-all.

+There is a significant learning-curve in Staff-plus roles that initially trips most folks up.
-The role’s work also has a much slower feedback cycle.
+Part of the challenge is that much of the  work you're doing has a much slower feedback cycle.
 The delayed feedback can initially feel quite demoralizing as you replace the visceral coding [REPL](https://en.wikipedia.org/wiki/Read–eval–print_loop) with the uneven progress of mentorship, relationship building, and strategy.

-This chapter discusses the work you’ll be doing instead.
+This chapter is about overcoming that learning-curve, learning to operate as a Staff Engineer, and finding the parts of the role which are personally fulfilling and organizationally transformative.

 ## Topics